venysssssssssss/AwsOverview/README.md

 #### 4.13.5.
 EC2 Dedicated Instances

-- Instances running on hardware that’s dedicated to you
+- Instances running on hardware that's dedicated to you
 - May share hardware with other instances in same account
 - No control over instance placement (can move hardware after Stop / Start)